Ben Goertzel

-Ben Goertzel is a cognitive scientist, artificial intelligence researcher, CEO and founder of SingularityNET, leader of the OpenCog Foundation, and the AGI Society, and chair of Humanity+.
-He helped popularize the term 'artificial general intelligence'.
+Ben Goertzel is a computer scientist, artificial intelligence (AI) researcher, and businessman.
+He helped popularize the term artificial general intelligence (AGI).

 Early life and education

-Three of Goertzel's Jewish great-grandparents emigrated to New York from Lithuania and Poland.
+Three of Goertzel's Jewish great-grandparents immigrated to New York from Lithuania and Poland (in the Russian Empire).
 Goertzel's father is Ted Goertzel, a former professor of sociology at Rutgers University.
 Goertzel left high school after the tenth grade to attend Bard College at Simon's Rock, where he graduated with a bachelor's degree in Quantitative Studies.
 Goertzel graduated with a PhD in mathematics from Temple University under the supervision of Avi Lin in 1990, at age 23.

 Career

-Goertzel is the founder and CEO of SingularityNET, a project combining artificial intelligence and blockchain to democratize access to artificial intelligence.
-He was a Director of Research of the Machine Intelligence Research Institute.
-He is also chief scientist and chairman of AI software company Novamente LLC; chairman of the OpenCog Foundation; and advisor to Singularity University.
+Goertzel is the founder and CEO of SingularityNET, a project which was founded to distribute artificial intelligence data via blockchains.
+He is a leading developer of the OpenCog framework for artificial general intelligence.

-Goertzel was the Chief Scientist of Hanson Robotics, the company that created Sophia the Robot.
+He once received a grant from Jeffrey Epstein.

+Sophia the Robot

+Goertzel was the Chief Scientist of Hanson Robotics, the company that created the Sophia robot.
+As of 2018, Sophia's architecture includes scripting software, a chat system, and OpenCog, an AI system designed for general reasoning.
+Experts in the field have treated the project mostly as a PR stunt, stating that Hanson's claims that Sophia was "basically alive" are "grossly misleading" because the project does not involve AI technology, while Yann LeCun, a seminal figure of the field then serving as Meta's chief AI scientist, made several unflattering remarks, before depicting the project as "complete bullshit".

 Views on AI

-Dr. Goertzel is a leading developer of the OpenCog framework for artificial general intelligence.
-He has published many technical papers on the OpenCog architecture.

 In May 2007, Goertzel spoke at a Google tech talk about his approach to creating artificial general intelligence.
 He defines intelligence as the ability to detect patterns in the world and in the agent itself, measurable in terms of emergent behavior of "achieving complex goals in complex environments".
 A "baby-like" artificial intelligence is initialized, then trained as an agent in a simulated or virtual world such as Second Life to produce a more powerful intelligence.
 Knowledge is represented in a network whose nodes and links carry probabilistic truth values as well as "attention values", with the attention values resembling the weights in a neural network.
 Several algorithms operate on this network, the central one being a combination of a probabilistic inference engine and a custom version of evolutionary programming.

-The 2012 documentary The Singularity by independent filmmaker Doug Wolens showcased Goertzel's vision and understanding of making artificial general intelligence.
+The 2012 documentary The Singularity by independent filmmaker Doug Wolens discussed Goertzel's views on AGI.

+In 2023 Goertzel postulated that artificial intelligence could replace up to 80 percent of human jobs in the coming years "without having an AGI, by my guess.
+Not with ChatGPT exactly as a product.
+But with systems of that nature".
+At the Web Summit 2023 in Rio de Janeiro, Goertzel spoke out against efforts to curb AI research and that AGI is only a few years away.
+Goertzel's belief is that AGI will be a net positive for humanity by assisting with societal problems such as, but not limited to, climate change.